 I love to give homemade gifts for Christmas or birthdays, and I recently started making quilted potholders to gift to my family.
 For this tutorial, I made simple Christmas potholders.

 You will need quilting cotton for the front, back, and binding, and Insulbright batting for the inside.
 I used 1/2 yard of the red and green, and 1/4 yard of the Winter Wishes print for my potholders.
 I also purchased 1/2 yard of Insulbright.

 For your quilting cotton, come to Peekaboo Fabric Shop

-I started by cutting a 6.5 inch square of my white print for the center of my potholder.
-I then cut 4 strips of red 2.5 inches by 6.5 inches and 4 squares of green that were 2.5 inches on all sides.
-I also cut a 12.5″ square of green for the back and two 12.5″ squares of Insulbright.
+I started the quilted potholders by cutting a 6.5 inch square of my white print for the center of my potholder.
+Then I cut 4 strips of red 2.5 inches by 6.5 inches and 4 squares of green that were 2.5 inches on all sides.
+Next, I cut a 12.5″ square of green for the back and two 12.5″ squares of Insulbright.
 My binding was cut at 2.5″ by the width of fabric for this size potholder.
-Your binding amount will be different depending on the size of your potholder.
+Your binding amount will be different depending on the size of your quilted potholders.

-Next layer your backing, then two layers of Insulbright, and finally your quilt square.
-Pin the layers together.
+Next, layer your backing, then two layers of Insulbright, and finally your quilt square.
+Then pin the layers together.

 After pinning, quilt the layers together using the design of your choice.
 I chose to quilt around the center square and each corner square.